kcook98765/plugin.video.librarygenie/README.md

 3. Check the troubleshooting section above
 4. Open an issue with detailed error descriptions and log excerpts

+For alpha testing inquiries, contact the development team directly.

 ## Contributing

 Contributions are welcome!
 The codebase uses: